irkgreen/beltprox/README.md

 add note to comments if user edits or stops early or edits a database - make uneditable?

-figure out how to use my own JS refs (not from ajax.aspnetcdn.com)
+test app cache

-consider switching completely to jquery (need to use name or change name to ID to use #123)
+consider switching completely to jquery (need to use name or change name to ID to use hashtag refs)

 consider using json mappings instead of CSV